andrewrichardson701/Stockbase/README.md

 - Tags page now has the correct table highlighting on selecting rows.
 - Footer can now be disabled/enabled in the admin page under the Footer section.
 - DB tables: config and config_default have 3 new columns.
+- Can now Add/Remove/Move cablestock from the stock.php page.
+This now loads the correct info and fields.

 </details>
 <details>